EarthObservationSimulator/instrupy/docs/synthetic_aperture_radar_model_desc.rst

    @type, string, ,Must be *Synthetic Aperture Radar*
-   @id, string, , Unique identifier for the instrument. name, string, ,Full name of the instrument acronym, string, ,Acronym or initialism or abbreviation. mass, float, kilograms,Total mass of this entity. volume, float, :code:`m^3`,Total volume of this entity. power, float, Watts, Nominal operating power. orientation, :ref:`orientation_json_obj`, ,Orientation of the instrument with respect to Nadir-frame.
-Only orientation of :code:`"convention": "SIDE_LOOK"` is accepted. numStripsInScene, int, , Number of consequetive scanned strips in a scene.
-See :ref:`ifov_fov_scenefov_for_desc`. dataRate, float, Megabits per s,Rate of data recorded during nominal operations. bitsPerPixel, integer, ,Bits encoded per pixel of image. pulseWidth, float, seconds, Actual pulse width (per channel/polarization). antennaAlongTrackDim, float, meters, Antenna size in the along-track direction. antennaCrossTrackDim, float, meters, Antenna size in the cross-track direction. antennaApertureEfficiency, float, ,Aperture efficiency of antenna (:math:`0 < \eta_{ap} < 1`). operatingFrequency, float, Hertz, Operating radar center frequency. peakTransmitPower, float, Watts, Peak transmit power. chirpBandwidth, float, Hertz, Bandwidth of radar operation (per channel/polarization). minimumPRF, float, Hertz, "The minimum pulse-repetition-frequency of operation (if dual-pol with alternating pol pulses, the PRF is considered taking all pulses into account (i.e. PRFmaster))." maximumPRF, float,  Hertz, "The maximum pulse-repetition-frequency of operation (if dual-pol with alternating pol pulses, the PRF is considered taking all pulses into account (i.e. PRFmaster))." sceneNoiseTemp, float, Kelvin, Nominal scene noise temperature. systemNoiseFigure, float, decibels, System noise figure for the receiver. radarLosses, float, decibels, These include a variety of losses primarily over the microwave signal path but doesn't include the atmosphere. altitude, float, km, Altitude at which the instrument is flown NESZthreshold, float, decibels, "The :math:`NESZ` threshold for classification as a valid observation.
-(Optional)" maneuverability, :ref:`maneuverability_json_object`, ,Payload maneuverability (see :ref:`manuv_desc`)
+   @id, string, , Unique identifier for the instrument. name, string, ,Full name of the instrument mass, float, kilograms,Total mass of this entity. volume, float, :code:`m^3`,Total volume of this entity. power, float, Watts, Nominal operating power. orientation, :ref:`orientation_json_obj`, ,Orientation of the instrument.
+Only orientation of :code:`"convention": "SIDE_LOOK"` is accepted. dataRate, float, Megabits per sec,Rate of data recorded during nominal operations. bitsPerPixel, integer, ,Bits encoded per pixel of image. sceneFieldOfViewGeometry, :ref:`sceneFieldOfViewGeometry_json_obj`, , The SceneFOV spherical geometry specification of the instrument. pulseWidth, float, seconds, Actual pulse width (per channel/polarization). antennaHeight, float, meters, Antenna height (in the along-track direction when SENSOR_BODY_FIXED is aligned to NADIR_POINTING frame). antennaWidth, float, meters, Antenna width (in the cross-track direction when SENSOR_BODY_FIXED is aligned to NADIR_POINTING frame). antennaApertureEfficiency, float, ,Aperture efficiency of antenna (:math:`0 < \eta_{ap} < 1`). operatingFrequency, float, Hertz, Operating radar center frequency. peakTransmitPower, float, Watts, Peak transmit power. chirpBandwidth, float, Hertz, Bandwidth of radar operation (per channel/polarization). minimumPRF, float, Hertz, "The minimum pulse-repetition-frequency of operation (if dual-pol with alternating pol pulses, the PRF specification is considered taking all pulses into account (i.e. is considered as the PRFmaster))." maximumPRF, float,  Hertz, "The maximum pulse-repetition-frequency of operation (if dual-pol with alternating pol pulses, the PRF specification is considered taking all pulses into account (i.e. is considered as the PRFmaster))." sceneNoiseTemp, float, Kelvin, Nominal scene noise temperature. systemNoiseFigure, float, decibels, System noise figure for the receiver.
+See [Pg.15, 1]. radarLosses, float, decibels, These include a variety of losses primarily over the microwave signal path but doesn't include the atmosphere.
+See [Pg.15, 1]. atmosLoss, float, decibels, 2-way atmospheric loss of electromagnetic energy (see [Pg.16, 1]). altitude, float, km, Altitude at which the instrument is flown maneuver, :ref:`maneuver_json_object`, , Maneuver specifications (see :ref:`maneuv_desc`). pointingOption, :ref:`pointing_opt_json_obj`, , List of orientations to which the instrument axis can be maneuvered.
    polarization, :ref:`sar_pol_json_object`, ,Polarization configuration.
 Default is single polarization. swathConfig, :ref:`sar_swath_config_json_object`, ,Swath Configuration.
-Default is full-swath.
+Default is "FULL" swath.
-   scanTechnique, str, ,Accepted values are "Stripmap" or "ScanSAR".
+   scanTechnique, str, , Scanning technique.
+Accepted values are "Stripmap" or "ScanSAR".
 Default in Stripmap. numSubSwaths, int, , Number of sub-swaths (required in case of ScanSAR).
 Default is 1.

 .. _sar_swath_config_json_object: